 The courses at Time for Lime feature several options – your partner can even join you after the cooking is done and enjoy your freshly prepared food.
 This option is called the lazy partner :)

-4. Get addicted to fresh coconuts
+4. Get Addicted to Fresh Coconuts

 Cause it’s just so easy to!
 They are available everywhere, in all restaurants and bars.
 You just can’t escape.
 Don’t fight it, though.
 You’ll do yourself good having a fresh coconut every day.

 The price is more or less the same everywhere – expect to pay 300-400 THB.
 I’ve heard the best massages are at the Dreamy Spa.
-Choose between a traditional Thai massage, or a common oil massage.
+Choose between a traditional Thai massage or a common oil massage.

 If you saw my post on Bangkok street food, you know that I’m a big advocate of street food in Thailand.
 Guess what – there’s some great street food on Koh Lanta as well.

-You can either ride up to Ban Saladan, a city where ferries depart from.
-You’re going to have food stalls lined up all along the main road.
-There are also street stalls in front of 7 Eleven store close to Phra Ae beach, and then there are markets just by the road between Khlong Dao and Long Beach.
-There are probably a few more spots that we haven’t noticed.
+There are also street stalls in front of 7 Eleven store in the northern part of the Long Beach (Pra Ae Beach), and then there are markets just by the road between Khlong Dao and Long Beach.

-7. Explore cities
+7. Explore Cities

 I liked the Old Town better, a few nice restaurants, shops with souvenirs, and lots of local houses on the outskirts.
 It was easy to ride around and see how the locals live.

 - 4 Island Tour with a visit to the Emerald Cave

-- Koh Rok trip
+- Koh Rok tour